dazuma/toys/README.md

 Toys can also be used to share scripts.
-For example, it can be used instead of Rake to provide build and test scripts for a project—tools that, unlike Rake tasks, can be invoked and passed arguments using familiar unix command line arguments and flags.
+For example, it can be used instead of Rake to provide build and test scripts for a project—tools that, unlike Rake tasks, can be invoked and passed arguments and flags using familiar unix command line conventions.
 The Toys github repo itself comes with Toys config files instead of Rakefiles.

 ## License